What is the meaning of the color red that we see so often being worn on one's wrist?

 So what makes Alef Bet Jewelry's red string bracelets different?

-In many of Alef Bet’s bendels, the red thread is actually woven by hand through a gorgeous 925 sterling chain-link bracelet by Roberto, our amazing "bendel man."
+In all of Alef Bet’s red string of fate bendels, the red thread is actually woven by hand through a gorgeous 925 sterling chain-link bracelet by Roberto, our amazing "bendel man."
 Since 1999 we've been blessed, and more so us than he, with such a loyal employee!

 You know, the general idea seems to be that you wear the string until it naturally disintegrates or falls off with normal wear and tear.

-And when it does, it’s totally up to you to decide if you want to replace the red thread of continue without it.
+And when it does break, it’s totally up to you to decide if you want to replace the red thread or continue without it.

 Good ideas know no boundaries!